FengZiYjun/Secret-Chat/README.md

 Notice
 ------
 1. All data between server and client is powerfully encrypted under the TLS/SSL protocol used by HTTPS.
 Your personal infomation would never be known by the third.
-2. **Secret Words** is built for secret chatting.
+2. *Secret Chat* is built for secret chatting.
 Therefore, neither the server nor the client stores your data, including your user name, account, friend list and chatting history.

 Technical Details
 ------